 - Level II: Develop advanced culinary skills, as well as the management practices required to become a leader in the kitchen.

-You can earn your official Red Seal certification as a cook from the Ministry of Colleges and Universities (MCU) by completing on-the-job and classroom training under the sponsorship of a registered employer.
+You can earn your official Red Seal certification as a cook from the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD) by completing on-the-job and classroom training under the sponsorship of a registered employer.

 Your Field Education Options

 Apprenticeship training is an agreement between a person wishing to learn a skill and an employer who can provide the environment for skills training.
-Administered by the Apprenticeship Client Services Branch of the Ontario Ministry of Colleges and Universities (MCU).
+Administered by the Apprenticeship Client Services Branch of the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD.)

 Courses